• Voor 17 uur besteld, dezelfde dag verzonden!

 €11,95

-Hamster food for the hybrid dwarf hamster.
-This mixture is specially tailored to the needs of hybrid dwarf hamsters with an increased risk of diabetes.
-The unique Rodipet® Hybrid food is the result of the successful Rodenti® expeditions to the land of dwa
+Hamster food for hybrid dwarf hamsters.
+This mixture is specifically tailored to the needs of hybrid dwarf hamsters at increased risk of diabetes.
+The unique Rodipet® Hybrid food is the result of successful Rodenti® expeditions to the land of dwarf hamste

 Read more